Skip to main content

 To remove a mapping:

-2. Click the delete icon next to the mapping
+2. Click the delete icon that appears

 3. Confirm removal